DJayDixit/ml-web-project/README.md

 XGBoost and Linear_reg algorithm to create the model.

 Optuna for hyperparameter optimization.
 Used SuccesiveHalving to prune the optimization for a quicker optimization.

+Althought the dataset on which the model was trained on has not been included in the repo for various reasons including copyright issues.